-Morgan Yamada is an Edmonton based actor, fight choreographer, arts educator and emerging playwright.
-She is an alumni of the University of Alberta’s BFA Acting program and graduated with Distinction in 2015.
+Morgan Yamada works as an actor, fight choreographer, producer, arts educator and emerging playwright.
+She is an alumnus of the University of Alberta’s BFA Acting program and graduated with Distinction in 2015.
 She is also an Advanced Actor Combatant and Teacher Apprentice with Fight Directors Canada (FDC) and has trained at National and International FDC workshops.

 Morgan has been a residency artist and team leader with Trickster Theatre since 2015.
 Creating theatre with students from kindergarten to grade 12 through physical theatre, collective creation and improv practices.

 Over the past two years, she has started her development as a playwright and creator.
 She has worked with various collectives over the years.
 The first piece she completed independently with the support of Concrete Theatre was a short play for the company’s Sprouts Festival in 2019, titled Keiko & the Kappa.

 Morgan lives on Treaty 6 territory, her family roots extend from Germany, Japan, and many more places and meet in amiskwaciwâskahikan, also know as Edmonton.
 Creating opportunities for all folx to express themselves, to be seen, heard and flourish is something Morgan is passionate about learning and doing in her own practice and the spaces she is a part of.